swissup/swissup.github.io/m1/extensions/dailydeals/frontend/checkout-feature.md

 # Checkout feature

-There are two critical situations that can happen while placing the order by
+There are two critical situations that can happen while customer places order:
-customer:

-- deal ends before buyer clicked **`Place order`** on checkout;
+- deal ends before customer clicks **`Place order`** on checkout;
-- store owner changes the amount of deal before buyer clicks **`Place order`** on checkout.
+- store owner changes the amount of deal before customer clicks **`Place order`** on checkout.

-In such cases can occur bad situation, when buyer saw one amount in order summary on checkout and the amount looks different in final order.
+Customer can have bad expirience with your store in such cases.
+Customer saw order amount in summary on checkout, but this amount is different in final order.

-Our extension will help you to avoid unpleasant experience with your customers.
-We offer to redirect the customer to shopping cart with a message about any mismatches during placing orders with daily deals.
+Our extension protects your customers from such unpleasant experience with your store.
+Extension redirects customer to shopping cart with a message about any mismatches during placing order with daily deals.

-This verification supports standard Magento Onepage and Multishipping Checkout and FireCheckout from Templates Master.
+This verification supports standard Magento Onepage and Multishipping Checkout and [FireCheckout](/m1/extensions/firecheckout/) from Templates Master.
 If you have other checkout extension it would also be provided with verification feature.
-Please contact our support team.
+All you need is to contact our support team.